AdobeDocs/experience-platform.en/help/xdm/tutorials/relationship-b2b.md

 ![B2B class relationships](../images/tutorials/relationship-b2b/classes.png)

-This tutorial covers the steps to define a many-to-one relationship between two schemas in Real-time CDP BDP Edition.
+This tutorial covers the steps to define a many-to-one relationship between two schemas in Real-time CDP B2B Edition.

+>[!NOTE]
+>
+>This tutorial focuses on how to manually establish relationships between B2B schemas in the Platform UI.
+If you are bringing in data from a B2B source connection, you can use an auto-generation utility to create the required schemas, identities, and relationships instead.
+See the Marketo Engage source connector documentation for more information on [using the auto-generation utility](../../sources/connectors/adobe-applications/marketo/marketo-namespaces.md#auto-generation).

 ## Getting started